 Rest and avoiding weight bearing upon the ankle is essential to healing correctly.
 Crutches, walkers and wheelchairs are usually recommended, depending on the severity and type of ankle fracture.
 In many cases, a patient will not be able to place any weight on the ankle for several days, weeks or even months.
 Your physician will make this determination.

 NOTE: A cast or boot are most commonly used to treat fractures where one bone is minimally displaced and not requiring surgery.
 Both a cast and a boot can provide adequate immobilization and protection to the ankle.
 A cast cannot get wet or be removed without special tools.
 A boot can be removed for bathing and sleeping.
 The type of fracture and the physician’s judgment will determine the best type of immobilization.
 The cast or boot is worn until the fracture is fully healed, which usually takes two to three months.

 The need for surgery will largely depend on the appearance of the ankle joint on the X-ray and the specific type of fracture.
 Badly displaced fractures and fractures of both the tibia and fibula commonly need surgery.
 During this type of procedure, the bone fragments are first repositioned into their normal alignment and are held together with special screws and metal plates attached to the outer surface of the bone.
 In some cases, a screw or rod inside the bone may be used to keep the bone fragments together during the healing process.
 It is essential to restore the alignment of the broken bone is essential to full recovery because ankle arthritis can occur if a fracture heals improperly.
 The best way to minimize the risk of arthritis is to restore the ankle to as close to normal as possible.

 There are usually few complications from a broken ankle, although there is a higher risk among diabetic patients and those who smoke.
-Your orthopaedic surgeon may prescribe a program of rehabilitation and strengthening.
+Your orthopedic surgeon may prescribe a program of rehabilitation and strengthening.
 Range-of-motion exercises are important, but keeping weight off the ankle is just as important.